|

 While the concept sounds simple, it's actually something that a lot of

-is in relationship to themselves and their surroundings.
-For example, if a
+body is in relationship to themselves and their surroundings.
+For example,

-person steps forward three inches with their front foot and six inches with
+if a person steps forward three inches with their front foot and six

-their rear foot and then four inches forward on their front foot and two
+inches with their rear foot and then four inches forward on their front

-inches with their rear, his body feel is off because he is unaware that he
+foot and two inches with their rear, his body feel is off because he is

-is off balance and not maintaining a uniform distance in his fighting
+unaware that he is off balance and not maintaining a uniform distance in

-stance.
-In Tao of Jeet Kune Do, Bruce Lee described body feel as, harmonious
+his fighting stance.
+In Tao of Jeet Kune Do, Bruce Lee described body feel

 Bridging the gap